-Setting up a new business is an exciting venture with the prospect of making money and providing for your family, but something that is often forgotten is what should happen to that business on death?
-Presumptions are often made that another family member will continue running it or the business will simply wind up, but the options are not often discussed and estate and inheritance tax planning opportunities are lost.
+Setting up a new business is an exciting venture with the prospect of making money and providing for your family, but something that is often forgotten is what happens to that business when you die?
+Presumptions are often made that another family member will continue running it or the business will simply wind up, but the options are not often discussed and as a result the estate and inheritance tax planning opportunities are lost.

-How can SAS Daniels assist with business succession planning?
+How can SAS Daniels assist with succession planning for business owners?

 Our Wills & Wealth Planning team have a range of knowledge and experience when it comes to succession planning for businesses and can advise you on:

 - Drafting a Will which is bespoke to your individual needs and the needs of your business;

 - How to incorporate succession planning in to your Will to ensure your children benefit from any business assets and not just your spouse;

 - Identify qualifying business assets in order maximise BPR.

 By providing you with advice on succession planning for your business, we can make sure that your business and its assets are taken care of when you die.
 This leaves you able to continue to run the business, knowing that this aspect of your life is covered in your Will.